 Welcome to the McCutcheon lab

-We are broadly interested in the interactions between animals and microbes, and the evolutionary outcomes of these associations.
+We are interested in understanding the mechanisms that dictate interactions between animals and microbes, and the evolutionary outcomes of these associations.
 Our focus over the last several years has been on the nutritional bacterial symbionts of sap-feeding insects.
-These are very unusual bacteria, existing only in the cytoplasm of specialized host cells.
-This lifestyle specialization has profound effects on the participating bacteria: insect nutritional symbionts have the smallest and most compositionally extreme genomes in the entire bacterial domain.
-In some cases, these bacterial genomes rival--and in some case surpassing the level of genome reduction observed in cellular organelles (mitochondria and chloroplasts).
+These are very unusual bacteria, existing only in the cytoplasm of specialized host cells, and possessing the smallest and most compositionally extreme genomes in the entire bacterial domain.
+In some cases, these bacterial genomes rival--and in some case surpass--the level of genome reduction observed in cellular organelles (mitochondria and chloroplasts).
 We spend a lot of time trying to figure out how these bacteria get by with such small gene sets.

-Please look around to learn more about the lab, and feel free to email
+around to learn more about the lab, and feel free to email us with questions.